This article was written by Savor Beauty creator Angela Jia Kim and Nobi Kashiwagi, a Vogue Art Director and founder of Endash Space in Brooklyn, NY.

 A quick search on LinkedIn landed me on Nobi Kashiwagi’s profile, a Vogue Art Director.
 I saw some of his work online and loved the sophisticated simplicity of his designs.

-After an initial meeting, I was confident he was the right person to collaborate on the re-brand, and it proved to be a match made in heaven.
+After an initial meeting, I was confident he was the right person to collaborate with on the re-brand, and it proved to be a match made in heaven.
 What he discovered and created surprised and thrilled me.
 He brought out aspects of the brand and my personality I never would have connected.

 Nobi: When I first met Angela at Savor Spa to talk about the branding, she showed me the Om Aroma product line.
 I immediately knew my challenge was to bring the spa and the skincare into one world under Savor Beauty.